Birth Doula and Educator

 I do not speak for you.
 I try to keep my advocacy more subtle.
 For example, if I sense a care provider moving away from the mother's wishes without enough discussion, I will speak to you in front of the care provider, "You had some concerns about this procedure when we were talking earlier.
 Do you still have those concerns?"

 I do not push you to make any particular choice or to birth in any particular way.
 I support your decisions.
 Period.
 The only ones who have to live with the decisions made in the birth room is the birthing family.

 I do not take over the role of your partner.
 Whether it's her husband, mother, or best friend, every birthing woman needs a partner in the birth room who knows her intimately, can speak to her in her love language, and can help her make decisions that are right for her and her baby.
 It's my goal to enhance what your partner brings, allowing him or her to assume the role that will enable you both to have a satisfying birth.

 I work within the DONA code of ethics and scope of practice.
 Click here for more information.

-I live in Bremerton, WA, and serve families in Kitsap County.
-I will travel to Pierce or Jefferson Counties for planned births and farther if the birth location changes.
+I live in Bremerton, WA, and serve families throughout Kitsap County as well as parts of Mason, Jefferson and Pierce Counties.
+I will travel to Mason, Pierce or Jefferson Counties for planned births and farther if the birth location changes.